tekknolagi/isdt/index.md

 **Equipment:** none

-**Lectures:** via video call (maybe one in-person visit) at TBD.
+**Lectures:** via video call (platform TBD) on Tuesday and Thursday 7:30p-8:45p ET.
 Course communication happens primarily on Piazza.
 Assignments are to be submitted via TBD.

 **Exams:** none